 A Phase I typically involves a site walk through, careful review of existing site environmental documents, a review of various databases, interviews and a review of existing State environmental agency files.
 An evaluation is then made of current and historical site environmental conditions in addition to an evaluation of risks from nearby and adjoining properties.

 Tasks performed in an ASTM 1527-13 Phase I typically include:

-- Conduct an on-site visit to view present site conditions and document potential environmental issues.
+- Conducting an on-site visit to view present site conditions and document potential environmental issues.